ox-it/mox-blog/content/context-aware-features.rst

 want to provide the best experience to all platforms.
 Sometimes this is a piece of native functionality which can't be expressed through web APIs so we have find ourselves having to adjust the feature slightly to keep feature parity regardless of the user's context.
-This can consist of many things, platform, device capabilities, form factor, are they a student or staff?
-Do they live within the Oxford ring-road or further afield?
+This can consist of many things: platform, device capabilities, form factor, are they a student or staff, do they live within the Oxford ring-road or further afield.
 All these factors are interesting to us for our application.

 For the purposes of these features the only factor currently impacting